 The more involved you stay in their day-to-day activities, the more likely that is to continue after divorce.

 Moving Out and Finances

-In addition to child custody issues, moving out can also mess with your finances in multiple ways.
+In addition to child custody issues, moving out also messes with your finances in multiple ways.

-In the meantime, you may be obligated to continue paying bills during divorce, even when you no longer live there.
+In the meantime, you may also be obligated to continue paying bills during divorce, even when you no longer live there.
 This can even lead to larger spousal support payments.
 If you pay that much now, it stands to reason, in the court’s eyes, that you can keep shelling out that amount.

-Moving out can also set other financially unsustainable precedents.
+Moving out also sets other financially unsustainable precedents.

 When you establish two separate households, the court may assume the ongoing support of both is reasonable.
 So what started off as a temporary solution often becomes permanent.

-This can put a strain on your finances long term.
+This often puts a strain on your finances long term.